Information for Professors Incorporating Service Learning into their Courses

 Please read the information below and contact us by email or by filling out this form to request individualized information and support.

 1. Browse our Community Partner page to see agencies and organizations where your students could possible serve.
-Note, arrangements can also be made to have students serve at agencies and organizations not on this list (we love to add to our list… it just keeps growing!)
+Note, arrangements can also be made to have students serve at agencies and organizations not on this list (we love to add to our list… it just keeps growing!).
+If you would like to send students for just a one-time service project, check out the Short Term Service Opportunities Partner List

 2. Brainstorm how Service Learning would benefit your class.
 What real life experiences would benefit your students?
 How could interacting in the community help them better learn course material?
 How might working hands-on motivate them to want to learn more, and succeed?
 Not sure?
 Contact the Service Learning department.
 We will brainstorm with you.